choria-io/fisk/README.md

 Often though one does not want to have the negatable version of a boolean added, with fisk you can achieve this using our `UnNegatableBool()` which would just be the basic boolean flag with no negatable version.

+Arguably `Bool()` should be un-negatable and we should have added a `NagatableBool()` but the decision was made to keep existing apps backward compatible.

 ### Cheats

 I really like [cheat](https://github.com/cheat/cheat), a great little tool that gives access to bite-sized hints on what's great about a CLI tool.